-It is planned the CCFM criteria will be the basis of future state of forest reporting, although provincial-specific considerations will also be taken into account pending the outcome of consultations.
-The department will seek input from academics on recommended experts/sources and then engage experts /sources to

 a.
-The State of the Forest Report and understandable source of forest information. prov
+The State of the Forest Report and understandable source of forest information. provide missing information or data identified in the

-should include the kind of gap a
+should include the kind of and understandable source of forest information. gap analysis.

-comprehensive information that is
+comprehensive information that is gap analysis.

 required to allow people to come -

-to holistic conclusions on the state • Com
+to holistic conclusions on the state Commencing Spring 2020, the department will seek

+input from the public, stakeholders and the Mi'kmaq to

-of the forests and forestry and to inpu
+of the forests and forestry and to determine how the department can make the report

-put their personal observations and dete
+put their personal observations and and the information within it more useful and

-opinions and those of others on the and
+opinions and those of others on the meaningful to them.
+Additional consultation may be

-condition of the forests into a mea
+condition of the forests into a planned as required.

-broad context of objective data. plan
+broad context of objective data.
+F. C. C. C. C.

 b.
-Specifically, the State of the Forest
+Specifically, the State of the Forest During FY 2020, the department will consider

-Report should aim for • Duriı
+Report should aim for integration of state of forest reporting with state of

-comprehensiveness on information integ
+comprehensiveness on information biodiversity reporting and continue work with CNS on

-that is useful in understanding and biod
+that is useful in understanding and the format for the next report.
+It is planned a new state

-explaining the ecological condition the f
+explaining the ecological condition of forest report will be published by the end of FY 2020,

-of the forests, the forests as an of fo
+of the forests, the forests as an noting timing must take into account the need to

-economic resource, and the notir
+economic resource, and the source new information or data.
+The department will

-condition, functioning, and sour
+condition, functioning, and continue to update the current state of forest report as

-prospects of all forest-related cont
+prospects of all forest-related required until a new report is in place.

-industries. requ
+industries. required until a new report is in place.

 c.
 Tracking and reporting of the state

 of the forests and the forestry

 industry should happen at multiple

 scales, including provincial,

 regional, and landscape levels.

 d.
 Nova Scotia should fully utilize

 Canada's Sustainable Management

 Criteria and Indicators (2003) and

 collaboratively adapt them to a

 Nova Scotia context.

 e.
 Action must be taken to improve

 confidence levels in datasets about

 ecosystems.

 f.
 The metrics tracked and reported

 in the State of the Forest Report

 should include all those

 recommended by the Mersey

 Tobeatic Research Institute's

 report, "State of Nova Scotia Forest

 and Biodiversity Review," prepared

 for this Review.

 g.
 Measures should be taken to make

 information on the forests and

 forestry-related industries easier to

+· · · · · · · · · · · · · · · · · · ·

 access and to understand, including

 profiling information on the most

 important metrics in a smaller